 It is important to note that students should remove all body lotions and oils before class because they will find it difficult to control their grip on the pole.
 If you have sweaty hands, do not fret!
 We have several forms of hand grip to help with this.

-Our studio has a total of eight poles: three 40 mm chrome pole and five 45 mm chrome poles.
+Our studio has a total of four poles: two 40 mm chrome pole and two 45 mm chrome poles.
 As our students grow in their dance, this allows them to experiment with different sizes.